-All new development and redevelopment activities shall refer to Figure 3 and Figure 4 to determine which stormwater requirements will apply to the project.
-Figure 3 and Figure 4 from pages 12 and 13 of Appendix 1 of the Western Washington Phase II Municipal Stormwater Permit are in Appendix A of this document.
-These figures can also be found in Volume I of the 2019 version of the Stormwater Manual as Figures I-3.1 and I-3.2 on pages 89 and 90.
+All new development and redevelopment activities shall refer to Figure 3.2 and Figure 3.3 to determine which stormwater requirements will apply to the project.
+Figure 3.2 and Figure 3.3 from pages 9 and 10 of Appendix 1 of the Phase II Permit are in Appendix A of this document or Figures 2.4.1 and 2.4.2 in Volume I of the Stormwater Manual pages 2-10 and 2-11.